 People making this journey were called pilgrims.
 Can we name any other faiths that make a journey like this?
 (Muslims visiting Mecca; Sikhs visiting the golden temple in Amritsar.)
 Today, many Christian pilgrims travel to the city of Jerusalem in Israel to walk the Via Dolorosa ('Road of Tears'), marking the journey that Jesus made carrying his cross to the place where he was crucified on Good Friday.
 Some pilgrims carry wooden crosses themselves.
 Why?
 (Possibly to remember the story as vividly as possible.)

-Unfortunately, visiting Jerusalem could be difficult or dangerous, so in medieval times someone came up with the idea of making the journey at home by recreating Jesus’ journey using pictures or statues to help remember the different parts of the story.
-These became known as the stations of the cross'.
+However, visiting Jerusalem could be difficult or dangerous, so in medieval times someone came up with the idea of making the journey at home, recreating Jesus’ journey using pictures or statues to remember different parts of the story.
+These became known as 'the stations of the cross'.
 To start with, stations were created outside church buildings.
 But then they were also brought inside, using the internal walls of churches.
 Worshippers walking 'the stations of the cross' visit each station in turn, pausing to remember what happened at this point, to think and pray- then, they move on to the next station.

-A more Bible-based version was created in 2007:
+A new Bible-based version of the Stations was created in 2007: